preco21/nxzr-helper/README.md

 You will need to run following `.ps1` scripts using PowerShell that comes with Windows distribution.

+**Please note that all the scripts are meant to be run right under the project root of `nxzr-helper`.**

 ## Initial setup (installing WSL + usbipd-win)

 Before working with the scripts below, you will need to install the WSL for your system first.